iiasa/felix_docs/1_1_9_emissions.md

 \quad \text{(Eq.
 9.15)}
 $$

 Unlike a standard logistic function with constant steepness, FeliX uses a **time-varying slope** that decreases over time (Eq.
 9.16).
-This modification reflects that early adoption happens quickly when low-hanging fruit technologies are deployed, but the rate of adoption decelerates in later years as remaining emission reductions become progressively harder and more expensive to achieve (illustrated in Figure 9.1).
-This is formulated with a $Ramp$ function which gradually decreases the slope over time.
+This formula captures observed patterns in technological transitions, in which the upscaling and growth phases (i.e later stages) can speed up or slow down as deployment progresses.
+Representing this behaviour through a changing slope allows the model to reflect these shifts in momentum toward the final phases of adoption (illustrated in Figure 9.1).
+This is formulated with a $Ramp$ function which decreases the slope linearly over time.

 $$
 Slope^{Gas}_{Activity}(t) =